engmaths/emat30008/assessment.md

 * What are the long-term implications of what I've learnt?
 (When will it be useful?)
 * What would I have done differently if I started the unit over again?
 * What will I do differently in the future?

 You will probably find it helpful to make notes on the answers to these questions each week.

+## Marking

+Your software will be marked both on the quality of the code (software engineering) and achievement of the scientific aims with roughly equal weighting.

+A **good first-class** answer would demonstrate

+* a high level of software engineering skills including
+  * consistently good use of version control software (small, regular commits),
+  * extensive use of abstractions, modularisation, and interfaces between functions allowing the use of arbitrary differential equations
+  * appropriately documented code,
+  * a range of code tests,
+  * elegant coding; and
+* significant scientific achievements including
+  * pseudo-arclength continuation implemented for arbitrary functions,
+  * discretisations of limit cycle oscillations of ODEs using numerical shooting,
+  * discretisations of diffusive PDEs using finite differences,
+  * time simulation codes to verify the long-time behaviour of ODEs and PDEs (e.g., Runge-Kutta and Crank-Nicholson).

+A **bare pass** answer would demonstrate

+* a basic level of software engineering skills including
+  * adequate use of version control software (some commits),
+  * some modularisation using functions,
+  * some documented code; and
+* some scientific achievements including
+  * discretisations of limit cycle oscillations of ODEs using numerical shooting,
+  * discretisations of diffusive PDEs using finite differences.

+## Submission

+Please upload a PDF of your report (e.g. by printing as a PDF from your Jupyter Notebook) to Blackboard by the submission deadline.

+Your GitHub repository will be pulled for the final time immediately after the submission deadline.